Golf is one of those rare sports where you can spend more time practicing and actually get worse.

 Paired with practice mode and target mode, this will make your time on the range so much more efficient than neglecting to use a launch monitor.
 If you want to get really good at competitive golf, these are the types of practice sessions to drastically improve your game.

 The statistics feature is another way this personal launch monitor will help you shoot lower scores.
 Swing Caddie will automatically store your stats for each club, which makes it easy to review critical data for the past 100 shots.
 This makes it easy to spot a trend and know what you need to work on during your next practice session.

 Swing Caddie SC200 Vs. SC300

 Overall, the SC300 delivers three more important measurements to help you improve your game.
 Plus, it is easier to use thanks to the app and Bluetooth connection.
-It’s a nice upgrade from the SC200 which is also an upgrade from the SC100.
+It’s a nice upgrade from the SC100 and will save you some money from the SC300.